dojo/widgets/src/combobox/README.md

 ### Accessibility Features

 Beyond complete keyboard accessibility, `ComboBox` ensures that all appropriate ARIA attributes are included.
-To guarantee an excellent experience for all users, however, the following should be included with every `ComboBox`:

-- `inputProperties.describedBy`: the ID of an element that provides descriptive text for the input value's expected format.
-For example, if the input value should be the name of a US state, an element with the same ID as `inputProperties.describedBy` might be, "Accepts any valid US state name.".
+All instances of this widget should make use of the `label` property or a separate `label` node associated with the combobox's `widgetId` property.

 ### Internationalization Features